 So, it is not okay to ascent without acclimatization just because you have taken a Diamox.
 For more tips on AMS, read how to avoid AMS.

 Helicopter Rescue and Insurance

-Trekkers planning to trek in Nepal are advised to insure themselves.
+Trekkers planning to trek in Nepal must insure themselves.
+This is for your personal safety.

 In case of injury, illness or severe AMS, you might need helicopter evacuation.
 This can cost you up to $5000.
 Helicopter rescue service will come to your aid only if you can pay the cash upfront or somehow prove that you can.

-When travelling with an agency, they make pre-arrangements in Kathmandu.
+When traveling with an agency, they make pre-arrangements in Kathmandu.
 Someone will make the initial payments and claim it from you after the rescue.
 This is one reason to hire a trekking company.

 Claiming money from your insurance is most probably up to you.
-So make sure that your insurance covers all the activities you plan to do in Nepal like, in this case, trekking and climbing.
+So, make sure that your insurance covers all the activities you plan to do in Nepal, in this case, trekking and climbing.

 Even if you will not be climbing, let’s not make room for an argument.